FraMaBu/framabu.github.io/_portfolio/health_lending.md

 classes: custom-page
 ---

 This project was done in partnership with the [Bill and Melinda Gates Foundation](http://gatesfoundation.org/).
-As the technical lead on this project, I designed and implemented a mixed document analysis approach blending advanced LLM methods with human expertise.
+As the technical lead on this project, I designed and implemented a mixed document analysis approach blending advanced LLM large language model (LLM) methods with human expertise.
 This initiative was aimed at analyzing and strengthening how countries set priorities for World Bank health investments, ensuring that decision makers have clear, evidence-based insights drawn from complex financial and project documents.

 ## The challenge